RSCC: A Large-Scale Remote Sensing Change Caption Dataset for Disaster Events: Pipeline

 \subsection{Post-Correction and Human Verification}

 To ensure the reliability of captions generated by QvQ-Max, we implement a two-stage post-correction process.
 First, the Qwen2.5-Max~\citep{qwen_qwen25_2024} systematically enforces metadata alignment by correcting discrepancies in disaster type (e.g., resolving mismatches between "hurricane" and metadata-specified "flooding") and damage descriptions (e.g., revising "minor damage" to "destroyed" based on building annotations).
-This automated stage achieves disaster type consistency with metadata from 98.7\% to 100.0\%.
-Second, a subset of RSCC captions (988 samples) is manually validated by three experts using a 0/1 binary rubric across four criteria: disaster type accuracy, damage detail completeness, factual consistency, and clarity.
-92.3\% of sampled captions passed validation, with 89.3\% inter-annotator agreement (Cohen’s κ).
+This automated stage achieves disaster type consistency with metadata from 93.2\% to 100.0\%.
+Second, a subset of RSCC captions (10\%) is randomly selected and manually validated by three experts using a 0/1 binary rubric across four criteria: disaster type accuracy, damage detail completeness, factual consistency, and clarity.
+100.0\% of sampled captions passed validation.
 Failed captions were reprocessed through the automated pipeline with refined rules, ensuring final dataset consistency.
 Full details of correction rules and evaluation protocols are provided in Appendix~\ref{appendix}.